Mayuran

-Mayuran is a 2019 Indian Tamil drama film directed by Nandan Subbrayan.
+Mayuran is a 2019 Indian Tamil-language drama film directed by Nandan Subbrayan.
 It stars Anjan Dev, Asmitha Dogra and Vela Ramamoorthy in the lead roles, alongside a cast featuring predominantly newcomers.
-Featuring music composed by Jerard Felix, the film began production in late 2018 and was released on 30 August 2019.
+The film's soundtrack was composed by Jerard Felix, and its score was composed by Jubin.
+The film began production in late 2018 and was released on 30 August 2019.